dictionaria/pydictionaria/tutorials/submission-workflow.md

    editor
  - `properties` – A selection of properties needed to correctly process the idiosyncrasies of the dictionary (such as the definition of custom fields or the handling of cross-references).
-See `processing-sfm.md` for a detailed description of the supported properties.
+See `md-json-properties.md` for a detailed description of the supported properties.

-Example:  `md.json` for a fictious German dictionary.
+Example:  `md.json` for a fictitious German dictionary.

     {
         "authors": "Erika Mustermann, Max Mustermann",